GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius – and a lot of courage – to move in the opposite direction.
+> ### And programming computers was so fascinating.
+You create your own little universe, and then it does what you tell it to do.
 >
-> ~ *Albert Einstein*
+> ~ *Vint Cerf*

 ---
 ## 🏎 Quick Facts